These Are Ten Small Cap Stocks With Strong Buy Recommendation

 Progress Software (>$1.95 billion)

 Founded in 1981 and headquartered in Bedford, Mass., this company deals in a platform that develops and deploys mission-critical business applications.
 Progress Software Corp (NASDAQ:PRGS) has the following segments: OpenEdge, Data Connectivity and Integration and Application Development and Deployment.
 Its shares are down over 8% YTD but are up almost 2% in the last one month.
-The company reported revenue of over $530 million in 2021.7 Defense Stocks to Buy as Global Tensions Continue to Grow
+The company reported revenue of over $530 million in 2021.7 Stocks That are Ready For a Santa Claus Rally

 .